fleschutz/PowerShell/Docs/search-files.md

 ## search-files.ps1 - Searches for a pattern in files

-This script searches for a pattern in the given files.
+This PowerShell script searches for a pattern in the given files.

 ## Parameters
 ```powershell